A Design-Based Perspective on Synthetic Control Methods: SETUP

 \section{SETUP}

 We consider a setting with $N$ units, for which we observe outcomes $Y_{it}$ for $T$ time periods, $i=1,\ldots,N$, $t=1,\ldots,T$.
-There is a binary treatment that varies by units and time periods, denoted by $W_{it}\in\{0,1\}$, and a pair of potential outcomes $Y_{it}(0)$ and $Y_{it}(1)$ for all unit/period combinations \citep{rubin1974estimating, imbens2015causal}.
-We assume there are no dynamic effects, so the potential outcomes are indexed only by the contemporaneous treatment.
-In some of the settings we consider, the dynamic effects would simply change the interpretation of the estimand.
+There is a binary treatment denoted by $W_{it}\in\{0,1\}$, and a pair of potential outcomes $Y_{it}(0)$ and $Y_{it}(1)$ for all unit/period combinations \citep{rubin1974estimating, imbens2015causal}.
+The notation assumes there are no dynamic effects, although this would only change the interpretation of the estimand.
 There are no restrictions on the time path of the potential outcomes.
 The $N\times T$ matrices of treatments and potential outcomes are denoted by $\bw$, $\byn$ and $\bye$ respectively.
-Given the treatment, the realized/observed outcome matrix is $\by$, with typical element $\yit\equiv \wit \yite+(1-\wit)\yitn.$ In contrast to most of the SC literature (with \citealp{athey2018design} an exception), we take the potential outcomes $\byn$ and $\bye$ as fixed in our analysis, and treat the assignment matrix $\bw$ (and thus the realized outcomes $\by$) as stochastic.

-For ease of exposition, we focus in much of the discussion on the case with a single treated unit and a single treated period.
-Many of the insights carry over to the case with a block of treated unit/time-period pairs, and we discuss explicitly the case with multiple treated units in \autoref{section:multiple}.
-It is useful for our design-based analysis to separate out the assignment mechanism into the selection of the time period treated and the unit treated.
-For that purpose, exploiting the fact that there is only a single pair $(i,t)$ with $W_{it}=1$, we write
+The realized/observed outcome matrix is $\by$, with typical element $\yit\equiv \wit \yite+(1-\wit)\yitn.$ In contrast to most of the SC literature (with \citealp{athey2018design} an exception), we take the potential outcomes $\byn$ and $\bye$ as fixed in our analysis, and treat the assignment matrix $\bw$ (and thus the realized outcomes $\by$) as stochastic.
+For ease of exposition, we focus primarily on the case with a single treated unit and a single treated period.
+Many of the insights carry over to the case with a block of treated unit/time-period pairs, see Appendix D.1.